saramgsilva/NotificationHubs/README.md

 If you are using simulator and do the deploy for install the app or debug it, you can receive Push Notification while the app run, but if you stop and try to send another Push Notification the simulator will not receive it, you should run again the app without VS to get the push notification

-## :white_medium_square: Build the project

-To develop on this project, just clone the project to your computer, package restore is enable so build the solution first, if you get any errors try to build again and if necessary close the solution and open again to load the references.

 ## :white_medium_square: Contributors

 <MTMarkdownOptions output='html4'>